Tamar-kali | The Swann

-The Swann Town Hall is a community-centered gathering that invites artists, audiences, and collaborators connected to Mabou Mines to engage with the themes and early artistic material from The Swann, a chamber opera currently in development.
-Inspired by the life of William Dorsey Swann—a formerly enslaved person who became the first self-identified “queen of drag” in the United States—the work explores early forms of Black queer resistance, joy, and self-determination.
+The Swann is a chamber opera inspired by the life of William Dorsey Swann—a formerly enslaved person who became the first self-identified “queen of drag” in the United States—the work explores early forms of Black queer resistance, joy, and self-determination.

 photo by Scott Ellison Smith